akeneo/pim-helpcenter/content/md/products-super-power/product-associations.md

 # View the product’s associations

 To check the association types:
-1. Open the relevant product edit form
+1. Open the relevant product form
 1. Click on the `Association` tab
 1. Click on the association type name on the left-hand side
 1. Click on the `Show groups` button on the right-hand side of the tab to display the product groups grid